microservices-security-in-action/samples/chapter12/README.md

 ### Updates to the Istio 1.6.0 release. <hr/>

+* **Page 321**, section 12.4.3, listing 12.12.
+Remove the label **app: inventory**.
+To striclty enforce mTLS for the Inventory microservice you can define another PeerAuthentication policy with that label.
+The samples git repo has the correct policy.

 * **Page 307**, right after the 1st para.
 You do not need to run the following two commands, if you are using Istio 1.6.0+.
 Istio 1.6.0 enables SDS for Ingress Gateway by default.

 > \> istioctl manifest generate \